FraserLee/dungeon-note/checklist.md

 - [ ] Further Textbox edit-mode capabilities
     - [ ] Proper left-right position / resize
-    - [ ] Drag centre does position
     - [ ] rotation
+    - [ ] deselect when clicking background

+- [ ] Rectangles
+    - [x] parse
+    - [x] render
+    - [x] drag position
+    - [ ] drag edge / corner to resize
+    - [ ] convert onMouseUp to just a mouseup event listener - no location dependence
+        - [ ] drag rects while still in background.
+    - [ ] rotation
         - white single-pixel wheel around the point of the thing, mouseover
+    - [ ] move to wrapping interface, have textboxes use a limited version of it with only left-right edges.

 - [ ] deselect when clicking background

-- [ ] Rectangles

 - [ ] Lines